sap-tutorials/How-Tos/tutorials/2016/09/iot-tessel/iot-tessel.md

 2. Now that your device is connected you can write your first JavaScript application and execute it on our device.

-    The first application to write is `blinky.js` this makes the on-board LED’s of the device blink rapidly.
+    The first application to write is `blinky.js` this makes the on-board LED's of the device blink rapidly.
 The code is rather simple and more information can be found here: <http://start.tessel.io/blinky>.

     Before you run this code, you do need to ensure that you have a proper text editor or preferably a code editor installed.
 There are several options for this such as `Chocolat` for Mac OS X or `Notepad++` you can use any but something designed for code and syntax highlighting is ideal.